As an Amazon Associate BE Family Travel earns from qualifying purchases. Learn More

 Every parent is concerned about keeping their family healthy before, during and after vacation.
 If you’re traveling with children, the last thing you want is for them to spend their vacation sick in bed.
 Whether you are planning to take a road trip or travel by airplane, there are steps you can take to avoid getting sick.
 We all want our family to stay healthy while traveling with children.

-At the time of writing this post there is great concern around the world about the Coronavirus.
-Thankfully this pandemic won’t last forever, and normal travel will resume in the future.
-In the meantime it is up to every individual to decide what is right for their family, before choosing if/where/when/how to travel.
+At the time of writing this post, we are experiencing the devastating impact of the Covid-19 pandemic.
+Thankfully this pandemic won’t last forever, and regular travel (without restrictions) will resume at some point in the future.
+The timing of a return to international travel is impossible to know.
+In the meantime, it is up to every individual to decide what is right for their family, before choosing if/where/when/how to travel.

 In this post we will discuss some strategies to help you and your family to stay healthy while traveling with children.
 Even if you decide to remain local and have a staycation (a portmanteau of “stay” and “vacation”) over spring break, then many of these strategies would be good practice, and helpful in everyday life as you travel around the town where you live!